 Brooke at the home blog Nesting With Grace was tasked with rehabbing a tiny backyard for friends.
 She began with a major focal point: a gas-powered fire pit similar to the type found at restaurants and hotels.
 Lined with fire-safe lava rocks, this portable fireplace can be used for roasting marshmallows or simply watching dancing flames on a cool fall night.
 To avoid cramping this small space, Brooke chose compact-sized outdoor furniture.Continue to 9 of 10 below.

 Transform a dark, dingy backyard into an open, clean place of stunning beauty.
 From the oversized concrete pavers to the horizontal slat fence painted black, this patio exudes modernity.
 With an outdoor sectional and lounge chairs that are worthy of indoor living, this patio from The Merry Thought design team of Manda and Caitlin invites relaxation and comfort.
 Relaxing and inspiring, you will never want to leave this patio.Continue to 10 of 10 below.

 10 of 10

-Mallory and Savannah, the designers behind Classy Clutter, came up with the genius idea of turning the planters into a DIY patio.
-But not just any kind of backyard patio: a two-tiered, elevated paved patio that evokes the feeling of a four-star hotel in Palm Springs.
-Dead space became living space by adding pavers to the tops of the planters, and heavy-duty umbrellas add four dabs of bright color to this fun backyard scene.
+Mallory and Savannah, the designers behind Classy Clutter, came up with the genius idea of turning these forgotten planters filled with dead, shedding plants into a new patio space.
+This is not just any kind of backyard patio, it is a two-tiered, elevated paved patio that evokes the feeling of a four-star hotel in Palm Springs.
+A dying, untended plant landscape was transformed into a living space with new pavers added to the tops of the planters, along with heavy-duty umbrellas and comfortable seating.